What's Included with Membership?

 Build your Bluegrass flatpicking with National Flatpicking Champion and prized educator, Mr. Tyler Grant.
 Tyler provides the framework for aspiring Bluegrass players of all skill levels, offering a concise, well-organized approach for this energetic, ear catching style.
 We will cover technique, melody, groove and essential songs, providing the ubiquitous techniques for all bluegrass songs, styles, solos and more.

 Suited for guitarists of all skill levels, this is an all-encompassing, 18 hour course featuring 30 exclusive lessons.
 A must have course for all Bluegrass players!
-Learn more or start the course with membership, or get lifetime access with purchase.
+Learn more or start the course with membership

 Cross picking, melody strums, playing songs or getting comfortable with playing with others...
 Tyler leaves no stone unturned in this massive course offering.
 Build the foundation with essential bluegrass techniques, lock in your style with accurate tempo, and learn famed song examples to unlock the full style.

-This course offers 30 lessons covering 18+ hours of material in step-by-step, digestable presentation.
+This course offers 30 lessons covering 18+ hours of material in step-by-step, digestible presentation.

-This course offers 30 lessons covering 18+ hours of material in step-by-step, digestable presentation.
+This course offers 30 lessons covering 18+ hours of material in step-by-step, digestible presentation.
 View the full course outline below.

 Tyler gives you a rundown of what you can expect in this advanced bluegrass course.